lfades/next-key/packages/next-key-express/README.md

 app.get('/logout', expressAuth.logoutHandler)
 ```

-The response body will be a json with the following shape: `{ done: boolean }`
+The response body will be a json with the following shape: `{ done: boolean }`, [next-key-client](https://github.com/lfades/next-key/tree/master/packages/next-key-client) will handle the response for you

 #### `authorize`